kenniyu/thetainvesting/source/about/index.markdown

 footer: true
 ---

-This is a personal blog tracking the journey of a self-directed investor.
+This is a blog tracking the journey of a self-directed invest team.
 This blog focuses heavily in options trading with an emphasis on theta positive trades.
-Follow along with the trade ideas, thoughts, and his progress over time.<br/>
+Follow along with the team's trade ideas, thoughts, and progress over time.<br/>
 <br/>
 ***